ImperialCollegeLondon/PyProBE/_sources/developer_guide/dependency_guide.rst.txt

-`Pydantic <https://docs.pydantic.dev/latest/>`_ is used across PyProBE for class input validation. :class:`~pyprobe.result.Result`, :class:`~pyprobe.rawdata.RawData` and all of the classes in the :mod:`~pyprobe.filter` module inherit from Pydantic `BaseModel <https://docs.pydantic.dev/latest/api/base_model/>`_, as do all of the :mod:`~pyprobe.analysis` classes.
+`Pydantic <https://docs.pydantic.dev/latest/>`_ is used across PyProBE for class input validation. :class:`~pyprobe.result.Result`, :class:`~pyprobe.rawdata.RawData` and all of the classes in the :mod:`~pyprobe.filters` module inherit from Pydantic `BaseModel <https://docs.pydantic.dev/latest/api/base_model/>`_, as do all of the :mod:`~pyprobe.analysis` classes.
 This means all of their inputs are type-validated automatically.
 The :class:`~pyprobe.analysis.utils.AnalysisValidator`